 |Dr. Richard Deacon

-Wendy Craven qualified as an optometrist from The University of Manchester in 2001.
+Wendy Craven is the clinical lead for ophthalmology, dermatology and weight management at the CCG.
+She qualified as an optometrist from The University of Manchester in 2001.
 After working in both the community and hospital sector, Wendy established her own independent optometric practice in Norden, Rochdale in 2007.
-She is currently contributing to the development of the Healthy Living Optical practice framework in Greater Manchester.
-This would see optometry practices integrated within the health and wellbeing agenda, improved population access, education and self-care and reduced inequalities.
+She is currently contributing to the development of the Healthy Living Optical practice framework in Greater Manchester and improving access to sight testing for the homeless.

 Wendy has special interests in paediatric eye care and in developing extended primary care services.
-She is a member of the Greater Manchester General Ophthalmic Services (GOS) sight test uptake working group and the Greater Manchester Primary Care Advisory Group.
+She is a member of the Greater Manchester General Ophthalmic Services (GOS) sight test uptake working group and the Greater Manchester Primary Care Provide Board.
 Wendy was previously Chair of Heywood, Middleton and Rochdale & Bury Local Optical Committee, and is now Vice Chair of Greater Manchester East Local Optical Committee.

-Clinical Lead for Medicines Optimisation and Learning Disabilities
+Clinical Lead for Social Prescribing, Mild Cognitive Impairment (MCI) and Dementia, Medicines Optimisation and Learning Disabilities

-Nigget Saleem is the Clinical Lead for Medicines Optimisation and Learning Disabilities and supports general practice with learning disability health checks, repeat prescribing and assisting them to meet local and national targets and cost effective prescribing.
+Nigget Saleem is the Clinical Lead for Social Prescribing, Mild Cognitive Impairment (MCI) and Dementia, Medicines Optimisation and Learning Disabilities.
+She also makes practice visits on behalf of the CCG and supports general practice by assisting them to meet local and national targets and cost effective prescribing.
 Nigget qualified as a pharmacist from The University of Manchester in 1998 and qualified as an Independent Prescriber from the University of Bolton in 2010.
 Since qualifying as a pharmacist, Nigget has worked in a range of settings including care homes, general practice and in the community.

 Nigget has an active interest in learning disabilities.
 She is passionate about equality and values diversity.
 As a carer for somebody with intellectual disabilities, Nigget is committed to improving care for this vulnerable group.